movementlabsxyz/movement-hack/book/src/ch04-05-modules-and-imports.md

 }
 ```

-Here we're using a named address.
+Here we use a named address.

 For Aptos, in your `Move.toml` file, under `[addresses]` you would add: